Jason-Latz/Jason-Latz/README.md

 # Jason Latz

-Welcome to my GitHub profile!
-I'm a student and developer with a passion for building intelligent systems and data-driven applications.
+How's it going?
+I'm Jason, a student at Northwestern trying to make cool things!
+I'm super passionate about mixing CS with psychology to help humans do human things better. :)

 - **Northwestern University** – B.S. in Computer Science and Psychology